nicholasneo78/simple-chatbot/README.md

 ```python
 SECRET_KEY = 'YOUR KEY HERE'
 ```
-6. To test the bot on command line, type:
+6. To test the bot on the command line interface, type this in the anaconda prompt:
 ```
 D:\simple-chatbot>python chat_terminal.py
 ```
 And then you can start the conversation with the bot
-7. To run the app, type:
+7. To run the app, type this in the anaconda prompt:
 ```
 D:\simple-chatbot>python app.py
 ```